We plan on documenting everything we know about rabbits for the benefit of others in our situation, but for now here are the basics:

 Rabbits are expensive pets, particularly at the vets.
-We currently budget about £600 a year medical expenses for three dudes, which is totally worth it of course.
+We currently budget about £200 a year medical expenses for each rabbit, which is totally worth it of course.

 There are lots of books on rabbits out there.
 We can definitely recommend these two: